Looking for some hopping good fun to celebrate Easter this year?

 - You can find our favourite family resorts in Dubai here (book early), as well as those resorts that offer something a little extra, like lazy rivers and water parks with your resort.

-Best Easter Brunches in Dubai 2023
+Easter Brunch in Dubai 2026

 Whilst there will be plenty of celebrations across the city, here are some traditional Easter events that always stand above the rest that you may want to pencil in your diary during your time staying in Dubai: